Login

 Contributed by Bob Kozickie, Technical Sales Support Manager

-Alloy Chain Sling Capacity Charts are published by Standards Associations, chain manufacturers, and virtually every rigging shop in existence.
-They are reproduced and can be printed as large or small wall posters or as pocket guides that riggers carry with them for quick reference.
-At first glance these charts appear to be simple easy-to-read and follow guidelines for the maximum lifting capacity or working load limit (WLL) that a given alloy chain sling may have at a specific lifting angle.
-There are circumstances which require that multiple chain slings be used to lift a single load.
-This would lead one to ask, do you just add the capacities on the ID Tag to attain the slings safe WLL?
-The ability to understand an alloy chain sling capacity chart is knowledge that is a valuable asset to any competent rigger.
+Alloy Chain Sling Capacity Charts are disseminated by Standards Associations, chain manufacturers, and nearly every rigging shop.
+These charts can be formatted as large wall posters or compact pocket guides for riggers.
+At first glance, these charts seem like straightforward guidelines for the maximum lifting capacity or Working Load Limit (WLL) of an alloy chain sling at specific lifting angles.
+When multiple chain slings are used to lift a load, a common question arises: can you just add the capacities on the ID Tag to get the slings' safe WLL?
+The ability to interpret an alloy chain sling capacity chart is an invaluable skill for any competent rigger.

 How to Find the Working Load Limit

-Are you interested in learning more about Load Lifting Chains Wholesale?
-Contact us today to secure an expert consultation!
+Interested in learning more about Load Lifting Chains Wholesale?
+Contact us for expert consultation!

 Grade 30 Chain